jahredhope/tutorial-rock-paper-scissors/TURORIAL.md

 Then select and delete all the content in `style.css`.

-Once you do this run the dev built to start developing.
+Once you do this, run the dev built to start developing.

 ```bash

 pnpm dev

 ```

 ## Step 2.
 Add Boilerplate HTML